pkumod/gStore/README.md

 Then you need to compile the project, just type `make` in the gStore root directory, then all executables will be generated.
-(For faster compiling speed, use `make -j4` instead)
+(For faster compiling speed, use `make -j4` instead) To check the correctness of the program, please type `make test` command.

 The first strategy is suggested to get the source code because you can easily acquire the updates of the code by typing `git pull` in the home directory of gStore repository.
 In addition, you can directly check the version of the code by typing `git log` to see the commit logs.